 Who We Are

-Zult Impact, also known as Zult Impact is an independent nonprofit public charity advancing equitable access to capital through innovation, transparency, and accountable systems of finance.
+Zult Impact is an independent nonprofit public charity advancing equitable access to capital through innovation, transparency, and accountable systems of finance.

 We bridge finance, technology, and social impact—building open, public infrastructure that empowers communities, strengthens lenders, and expands opportunity for all.